Is Free Wi-Fi putting your business at risk?

 Whether it’s a hotel or restaurant, shopping centre or waiting room, a public space like a library or hospital, or even just a mate’s place – people are unable to resist a strong, free Wi-Fi signal, and Norton Security have conducted a world-wide survey to prove it.

-In May this year, Norton Security surveyed more than 15,000 free Wi-Fi users, including Australians, to see when and how they used it.
+In May last year, Norton Security surveyed more than 15,000 free Wi-Fi users, including Australians, to see when and how they used it.

 The survey discovered the most common reasons for getting online were to check personal emails, followed by social media, using maps and GPS signals to get around, sharing photos or videos, logging in to work emails and, alarmingly, online banking!
 One in six users also admitted to using public WI-FI to watch adult content.